-The candidate will be in the classroom every day of the twelve (12) weeks.
+The candidate will be in the classroom for 568 hours.
 Three (3) professional days are allowed for emergencies.
 Other absences must be made up at the end of the semester.
 Absences beyond three days adversely affect the candidate's grade.
 Each absence and reason for the absence must be reported immediately to the Director of Student Teaching and the mentor teacher.
 If an observation is scheduled the day of the absence, the university supervisor is also to be notified.